RutledgePaulV/datalogger/readme.md

  ; remove these attributes from every log statement when present :elide   #{"column"}

+ ; defaults to stderr to better support CLI tools, but you can change to stdout :stream       :stderr

  :masking {; mask the value contained at any of these keys
            :keys   #{:ssn}